Fadab2/game-of-greed/README.md

 ## Credit and Collaborations
-Help was acquired from these articles to get a better understanding:
+Help was acquired from these articles to get a better understanding